 When you first get engaged, it can be overwhelming trying to navigate exactly what you need to make your day perfect!
-There are a number of different vendors who seem to do the same thing, so how can you be sure to hire exactly what you need.
-Nobody wants to spend too much and overlap services nor leave a gaping hole in services either.
+Several different vendors who seem to do the same thing, so how can you be sure to hire exactly what you need?
+Nobody wants to spend too much and overlap services or leave a gaping hole in services either.
 With many different vendors in the wedding industry, here is the difference between a Floral Designer, an Event Designer, a Wedding Planner, and a Wedding Coordinator.

 Floral design is the process of selecting the individual blooms and determining what style of centerpieces, bouquets, etc. will be included in the event and how they will flow with the overall event design.
-Typically, the floral designer will arrive in time to set up their centerpieces, design any floral installations, drop off those lovely bouquets and be on their way.
-They are not there to make sure the rest of the wedding runs smooth, that the cake was delivered, or that the catering staff as arrived in time for cocktail hour.
+Typically, the floral designer will arrive in time to set up their centerpieces, design any floral installations, drop off those lovely bouquets, and be on their way.
+They are not there to make sure the rest of the wedding runs smoothly, that the cake is delivered, or that the catering staff has arrived in time for cocktail hour.

 Photo: Niki Marie Photography

 Event design is the process of creating the visual, and aesthetic elements for the event.
 These include but are not limited to; linens, chair style, backdrops, accessory tables, and tabletop elements.
 By hiring a wedding designer, you will have a gorgeous, cohesive wedding that fits your style!
 Even if you don’t think you have a “style”, you probably do.
 They get to know you to ensure your ideas will fit cohesively together and not just a bunch of Pinterest ideas.
 Think of them as the Joanna Gaines of your wedding.
 They also have a lot of insight on where is best to allocate your budget so that you are putting your decor money in the most “bang for your buck” places.

 Venue Coordinator or Onsite Coordinator